Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

    :align: center
    :target: ../../_images/Extensions/extension_wifi_connection_dhcp.jpg

-TODO: For static ip: ip, gw, subnet mask needed
+If you want to use a static IP you have to configure that IP and the port.
+Additionally configure the subnet mask and gateway address.

 .. image:: /Images/Extensions/extension_wifi_connection_static.jpg
    :scale: 100 %